pierre225/MotionTests/README.md

 - We could have also tested the square module integration within the app, checking we can configure it properly from the app (configure the square size)

 Thank you for your time, reading this and the code!!!

-# WIP

-todo :
-tests
-faire une release 1.0

-Nice to have :

-Don't forget to test at the end : test errors states